cose-wg/cose-hash-sig/draft-ietf-cose-hash-sig.md

 ~~~

 As implied by the name, the hash-based signature algorithm depends on
 a collision-resistant hash function.
-The the hash-based signature
+The hash-based signature
 algorithm specified in {{HASHSIG}} currently makes use of the SHA-256
 one-way hash function {{SHS}}, but it also establishes an IANA registry
 to permit the registration of additional one-way hash functions in the